phetsims/rosetta/README.md

 Each file in Rosetta has a checklist tab in the spreadsheet.
 Each checklist item gets a rating of 'good', 'in progress', or 'bad'.
 If the item is 'in progress', you must provide a link to a GitHub issue.

-These are notes about the Rosetta code style that we couldn't fit into the spreadsheet.
+The following are notes about the Rosetta code style that we couldn't fit into the spreadsheet.

 #### How the JSDoc File Summary Should Look